Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 <img align="right" src="../Images/MeshSyncClientBlender.png" height=400>

-1. Download Blender plugin that corresponds to the used MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases)
+1. Download Blender plugin that corresponds to the used MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases).
 1. Depending on the Blender version, the installation is a bit different.
    - Blender 2.79:
      * Go to File -> User Preferences -> Add-ons
-     * Click "Install Add-on from file" at the bottom of the window, and select the plugin zip file
+     * Click "Install Add-on from file" at the bottom of the window, and select the plugin zip file.
-     * Confirm that "Import-Export: Unity Mesh Sync" is added to the menu
+     * Confirm that "Import-Export: Unity Mesh Sync" is added to the menu.
    - Blender 2.80 or after:
      * Go to Edit -> User Preferences
-     * Click "Install" at the top right of the window, and select the plugin zip file
+     * Click "Install" at the top right of the window, and select the plugin zip file.
-     * Confirm that "Import-Export: Unity Mesh Sync" is added to the Add-ons tab
+     * Confirm that "Import-Export: Unity Mesh Sync" is added to the Add-ons tab.
-1. Check "Import-Export: Unity Mesh Sync" to enable it
+1. Check "Import-Export: Unity Mesh Sync" to enable it.

 > If the plugin for the used MeshSync version can't be found on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases),